mukwende2000/audiophile/README.md

 ## Audiophile Ecormmece

-This is a solution to the [Audiophile Ecormmece]([https://www.frontendmentor.io/challenges/](https://www.frontendmentor.io/challenges/audiophile-ecommerce-website-C8cuSd_wx)).
+This is a solution to the [Audiophile Ecormmece Challenge]([https://www.frontendmentor.io/challenges/](https://www.frontendmentor.io/challenges/audiophile-ecommerce-website-C8cuSd_wx)).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents